Prime Day is nearly upon us. Here's what to expect for the best laptop deals

 What laptop deals can we expect from Prime Day

-As we’ve experienced in past years, you can expect a wide variety of different laptop deals on Prime Day.
+As we’ve experienced in past years, you can expect a wide variety of different laptop sales on Prime Day.
 The most common deals are on Chromebooks, budget gaming laptops, and affordable Windows 10 laptops.
 These cheaper options and slightly older models will get larger discounts, which can leave a lot of outdated junk to sort through.
-There will, however, be plenty of good deals to find, so make sure to return to this page when the day comes.
+There will, however, be plenty of good deals to find, so make sure to return to this page regularly to see what we’ve found.

 If you’re looking for a specific higher-end model — let’s say a MacBook Pro or Dell XPS 13 — you should be able to find something for at least a 10-15% off.